1989 Nobel Prize in Literature

 The 1989 Nobel Prize in Literature was awarded to the Spanish writer Camilo José Cela, 1st Marquis of Iria Flavia (1916–2002) "for a rich and intensive prose, which with restrained compassion forms a challenging vision of man's vulnerability."
 He is the fifth Nobel recipient from Spain after the poet Vicente Aleixandre in 1977.

 Laureate

 Experiencing the Spanish Civil War left its mark on Camilo José Cela's writing.
 He also experiments with form and content in his writing, which is a feature of the Spanish tradition of humorous grotesquerie.
 La familia de Pascual Duarte ("The Family of Pascual Duarte", 1942) and La colmena ("The Hive", 1951), are two of his most well-known compositions.
 While General Francisco Franco's dictatorship in Spain was in effect, he served as editor of the publication Papeles de Son Armadáns and gave voice to those who wanted to express themselves freely.
 One of his better-known avant-garde novels, San Camilo, 1936 (1969), is one continuous stream of consciousness.
 He has also written the famous Galician trilogy: Mazurca para dos muertos ("Mazurka for Two Dead People", 1983), La cruz de San Andrés ("St. Andrew's Cross", 1994), and Madera de boj ("Boxwood", 1999).

+Nominations

+Camilo José Cela was first nominated for the Nobel Prize in Literature in 1964, and again in 1973 when the Nobel committee received two nominations for Cela.
+Later nominations and deliberations by the Nobel committee are not yet officially known, as the records are kept secret for fifty years.